mbraak/django-file-form/README.md

 specific to user or form to avoid conflicts on the AWS side.
 If the object already exists in the S3 bucket, a random string will be added to filename.

-After form submission, the files will be returned as `S3Boto3StorageFile` with `S3Boto3Storage` as its underlying storage.
-The objects will have attributes `is_s3direct=True`,  `is_placeholder=False`, and `original_name` which is the name of the file that was uploaded, which can be different from the basename of the object on S3 (`f.name`).
+After form submission, the files will be returned as customized `S3Boto3StorageFile` objects  with `S3Boto3Storage` as its underlying storage.
+The objects will have attributes `is_s3direct=True`,  `is_placeholder=False`, and `original_name` which is the name of the file that was uploaded that can be different from the basename of the object on S3 (`f.name`).
 Reading from these objects will download the files from S3.